Sirkamal/Somalia-Electricity-Assessment/README.md

 ## What I found

 - **Electricity consumption in Somalia is extremely low.** At around 23 kWh per person per year, it's a fraction of Kenya's 1,953 kWh or the global average of 3,662 kWh.
-In fact, per‑capita consumption has actually *fallen* from 45 kWh in 1993 to 23 kWh today.[reference:0][reference:1]
+In fact, per‑capita consumption has actually *fallen* from 45 kWh in 1993 to 23 kWh today.
 - **Diesel still dominates the generation mix.** Diesel generators make up about 75% of installed capacity, while solar and wind combined account for only 25%.[reference:2] Solar is growing from a tiny base, but not nearly fast enough to replace diesel any time soon.
 - **Energy access is split between urban and rural.** Around 80% of urban households have electricity, but only about 24% of rural communities – and less than 9% of nomadic populations – are connected.[reference:3] The national average is barely 50%.
 - **Clean cooking fuels are almost non‑existent.** Between 2017 and 2021, access to clean cooking fuels rose from 2.4% to just 3.8% of the population.
 At that pace, universal coverage would take over 250 years.